+Questions of data privacy and data security are often associated with data that is obtained via LPR systems.
 The system setup of the stored data is the first key factor when discussing data security and privacy.
-In discussing the City's data privacy requirement, Vigilant confirmed that parking enforcement data obtained via its LPR operations will be housed in a separate data silo independent of other LPR data.
-Independent user accounts and permissions for each of these data silos will further restrict and protect access to license plate scanned data.
+According to Vigilant, parking enforcement data obtained via its LPR operations will be housed in a separate data silo independent of other LPR data.
+Independent user accounts and permissions for each of these data silos further restricts and protects access to license plate scanned data.
 Parking enforcement data is the property of the City of Hayward and data obtained from the parking enforcement system cannot be sold, shared, or distributed by Vigilant or other third-party vendors.
-The City has the sole authority to determine which agency, if any, data is shared with.
-For parking enforcement purposes, no data will be shared with outside agencies at any level of government.
-For potential investigative purposes, Hayward's parking enforcement data is proposed to only be shared with the Hayward Police Department.
-As an extra layer of security, protection, and transparency, all activity performed by users of the parking enforcement product are logged for auditing purposes.
+The City has the sole authority to determine with which agency, if any, data is shared.
+For parking enforcement data is proposed to only be shared with the Hayward Police Department.
+As an extra layer of security, protection, and transparency, all activity performed by users of the parking enforcement proves.

-The security of the stored data is another key factor considered when discussing data security and privacy.
-The data center houses the cloud-hosted license plate data features redundant power, network connectivity, and disk arrays.
+The security of the stored data is the second key factor when discussing data security and privacy.
+The data center that houses the cloud-hosted license plate data features redundant power, network connectivity, and disk arrays.
 Secure access control to the facility, physical escorts for onsite visitors, and onsite system administrators and engineers, add to the security footprint of the data.
 The onsite network where the data is hosted is secured by protocols compliant with PCI, HIPAA, and SOX IT governance requirements.
 Intrusion protection services offer deep packet inspection of all inbound traffic to monitor for cyber threats.

 The parking enforcement data remains the property of the City and it will be retained per the retention policy set forth by the City.
 As part of the parking enforcement program, City staff has developed a proposed privacy policy for the program (Attachment III), as required by the Civil Code Section 1798.90, et seq.
-The proposed "rolling" 365-day retention policy was developed to be consistent with HPD's current policy and that of Berkeley and San Leandro (1-year retention policy) and shorter than San Francisco's (5-year retention policy).
+The proposed privacy policy, developed to be consistent with HPD's current policy and that of the cities of Berkeley and San Leandro, includes the following data retention policy: